DafetiteOgaga/custom_commands/README.md

-##### This is a collection of some of the programs that i have written so far since i joined ALX.
+##### This is a collection of some of the programs that I have written so far since I joined ALX.
 ##### I believe automating some of the processes we carry out everyday when solving projects/tasks is essential for growth.
-Hence, the reason for sharing.
+Hence, why I am sharing.

 ###### We Rise by Lifting Others.